It is easier for us to sit comfortably in denial with our delusions and hope that someone – or something – will intervene with our problems.

 We Have Real Work To Do

-Worry and self doubt reminds us that we have real work to do.
-It nags at us and it reminds us, we need to improve.
-It harasses us to rectify the problems in our lives so we can move forward with our heads up high.
+Self-doubt and worry harass us to rectify the problems in our lives so we can move forward with our heads up high.

 Facing the Absolute Truth About Ourselves: Why Worrying and Self Doubt is Actually Wonderful

-You will be less self-destructive and complacent.
-You will GROW.
+You will be less self-destructive and complacent and you will grow.